If Stocks Are So Great, Shouldn’t I Only Have Stocks? | Wealthsimple

 Today we challenge WS’s investment experts with a taste of their own medicine: If stocks have the best returns, and their risk is minimal if your timetable is long enough... why are there bonds in my portfolio?

-This is the latest installment of our “Ask Wealthsimple” series, where our financial gurus help you navigate the world of investing.
+This is the latest instalment of our “Ask Wealthsimple” series, where our financial gurus help you navigate the world of investing.

 Andrew Goldman: For years now you guys have been saying the smart way to invest over the long term is to buy into the stock market as part of a diversified portfolio.
-But I just came across this pretty amazing chart produced by the Ontario Securities Commission.
+But I just came across this pretty amazing chart produced by Robert Shiller and Yahoo Finance.
 It has kind of changed my thinking.
 I sent you a copy of it.

 Ben Reeves, Head of Investments: Yup, I got it right here.

 AG: Great.
-So in that chart, they compiled returns for the Canadian stock market, year-to-year, from 1960 to 2013.
+So in that chart, they compiled returns for the U.S. stock market, year-to-year, from 1827 to 2017.
 And it seems to show that while the stock market may be risky in the short term, in the long term it couldn’t be much safer.
 It’s like one of those fat burning pills (except it actually works): the risk just melts away!
 Plus their returns are superior to just about every other investment.

 So why would long-term investors not go 100% equities?
 Why are there bonds in my portfolio???